Let’s face it: driving qualified leads using pay per click (PPC) advertising is a great way to generate more leads.

 There are thousands of PPC managers who aren’t even aware that they can leverage their Google Ads campaign on Bing Ads.
 You could easily reach a new audience, generate more leads and keep your CPC low.

 Bing PPC advertising is a great way to generate more leads.
-If you’re familiar with Google AdWords campaigns and how to write compelling ads, you don’t have to reinvent the wheel to write Bing ads.
+If you’re familiar with Google Ads campaigns and how to write compelling ads, you don’t have to reinvent the wheel to write Bing ads.

 The steps involved are similar, but to save time and enjoy the same conversion rate as you get on Google Ads, you can import ad information directly into Bing Ads during set up.